Version: 2.0 | Date: 23rd Sep 2021

 If the reporter is a customer of WSO2, the patch/update is provided to the reporter.

 If the reporter is not a customer of WSO2, upon request by the reporter, WSO2 provides the source code diff so that the reporter can understand the fix and apply it.
-The actual patch is made publicly available only to the latest product versions, after all the patches are issued to the customers and the buffer period is exceeded.
+A public security advisory will be issued after all the patches are issued to the customers and the buffer period is exceeded.

 Announcing to the Customers